 Your baby might suddenly have a high temperature, often reaching 103 degrees, out of nowhere and might last for a couple of days.
 Nothing else might seem to be wrong with your child.

-After a few days, the fever disappears a pink coloured rash or multiple spots start emerging all over the baby’s body, from the chest to the arms to the thighs.
+After a few days, the fever disappears, and a pink-coloured rash or multiple spots start emerging all over the baby’s body, from the chest to the arms to the thighs.

 The rashes start itching and get extremely irritating for the baby.
 There is a substantial loss of appetite and the baby’s behaviour might get very fussy.

 After the rash takes over, the body temperature surges dangerously with a fever that crosses 104 to 105 degrees as well.

 In the earlier decades, measles used to be one of the diseases that would generally affect kids, similar to chicken pox.
 On conducting extensive drives of vaccination against measles, the disease had been virtually eliminated in the early 80s and 90s.
 Over time, certain parents chose to not vaccinate their kids due to certain beliefs that the vaccine causes problems in children.
 This led to the disease finding healthy ground for its survival and leading to an outbreak in recent years.

 The telltale sign of a measles infection are the red rashes and spots all over the body.
 This is precisely what the doctors check initially and inspect the rashes for typical characteristics of measles.
 Some other diseases are also known to produce similar symptoms like fever and red rashes.
 Hence, a blood test is conducted and the sample is analysed to look for the antibodies generated.
 If they are specific and in line with the ones used to combat a measles virus, then the diagnosis is confirmed.